cap-tee/cheri-docs/morello/BareMetalOnMorello/BareMetalExamples/DownloadingExamples/DownloadingExamples.md

 ```

 ## Run the examples
-You are now ready to run the examples.
+You are now ready to run the examples from Development Studio.